Israel to close Al Jazeera news network in the country - KESQ

 Ofir Gendelman, the prime minister’s spokesperson to the Arab world, said Sunday that the decision would be “implemented immediately.”

+The Israeli Ministry of Communications said Sunday it had closed the network’s Jerusalem offices, and confiscated its communication equipment.
+“In addition, the network’s broadcasts on cable and satellite were stopped, and access to its websites was blocked,” the ministry said.

+Israeli cable providers ceased carrying the Al Jazeera networks by late Sunday afternoon, CNN journalists in the country confirmed.
+Al Jazeera’s cable channel in Israel now displays a message stating, “In accordance with the government’s decision, Al Jazeera channel broadcasts were stopped in Israel.”

-He quoted Netanyahu as saying: “Al Jazeera reporters harmed Israel’s security and incited IDF soldiers.
+Gendelman quoted Netanyahu as saying: “Al Jazeera reporters harmed Israel’s security and incited against IDF soldiers.
 It is time to expel the mouthpiece of Hamas from our country.”

-Al Jazeera did not immediately respond to the closure on Sunday but have previously accused Netanyahu of resorting to “inflammatory slanders” that jeopardized not only the outlet’s reputation but also the safety and rights of its employees worldwide.
+Video obtained by CNN showed Israeli police accompanied by agents of the Israel Security Agency entering Al Jazeera’s broadcasting position in Jerusalem on Sunday.

+Al Jazeera said the Israeli cabinet’s decision infringed on the human right to access information.

 The move comes a month after Netanyahu vowed to shut down the television channel in the country following the passage of a sweeping law allowing the government to ban foreign networks perceived as posing a threat to national security.